Glass etching: Techniques

 Various techniques are used to achieve an etched surface in glass, whether for artistic effect, or simply to create a translucent surface.

 Acid etching is done using hexafluorosilicic acid (H2SiF6) which, when anhydrous, is colourless.
 The acid can be prepared by mixing quartz powder (silicon dioxide), calcium fluoride, and concentrated sulfuric acid; the acid forms after the resulting mixture is heated and the fumes (silicon tetrafluoride) have been absorbed by concentrated sulfuric acid.

 Glass etching cream is used by hobbyists as it is generally easier to use than acid.
 Available from art supply stores, it consists of fluoride compounds, such as hydrogen fluoride and sodium fluoride.
 As the types of acids used in this process are extremely hazardous (see hydrofluoric acid for safety), abrasive methods have gained popularity.

 Abrasive blasting ("sandblasting") is another common technique for creating patterns in glassware, creating a "frosted" look to the glass.
 It is often used commercially.
 High-pressure air mixed with an abrasive material cuts away at the glass surface to create the desired effect.
 The longer the stream of air and abrasive material are focused in one spot, the deeper the cut.

 Leptat glass is a glass that has been etched using a patented acid process.
-Leptat takes its name from the Czech word meaning "to etch", because the technique was inspired by a Bohemian, Czech Republic (former Czechoslovakian) glass exhibit viewed at a past World's Fair in Osaka, Japan, and patented in the United States by Bernard E. Gruenke, Jr. of the Conrad Schmitt Studios.
+Leptat takes its name from the Czech word meaning 'to etch', because the technique was inspired by a Czech (former Czechoslovak) glass exhibit viewed at a past World's Fair in Osaka, Japan, and patented in the United States by Bernard E. Gruenke, Jr. of the Conrad Schmitt Studios.
 Abstract, figural, contemporary, and traditional designs have been executed in Leptat glass.
 A secondary design or pattern is sometimes etched more lightly into the negative areas, for further interest.
 Gold leaf or colored enamels also can be inlaid to highlight the designs.
 The Leptat technique allows the glass to reflect light from many surfaces, like a jewel-cut gem.

 Mold etching In the 1920s a mold-etch process was invented, in which art was etched directly into the mold, so that each cast piece emerged from the mold with the texture already on the surface of the glass.
 This reduced manufacturing costs and, combined with a wider use of colored glass, led to cheap glassware in the 1930s, which later became known as Depression glass.

 Frost etching is the process in which vinyl window material is cut to produce a pattern and then applied to a window to give a frosted patterned effect.